New York City Fire Department: Organization

 Like most fire departments of major cities in the United States, the New York City Fire Department is organized in a paramilitary fashion, and in many cases, echoes the structure of the police department.
 The department's executive staff is divided into two areas that include a civilian Fire Commissioner who serves as the head of the department and a Chief of Department who serves as the operational leader.
-The current NYC Fire Commissioner is Robert Tucker, who succeeded Laura Kavanagh in August 2024.
-The executive staff includes several civilian deputy commissioners who are responsible for the many administrative bureaus within the department, along with the Chief of Department, Chief of Fire Operations, Chief of EMS, Chief Fire Marshal, Chief of Training and other staff chiefs.
-Staff chiefs include the seven citywide tour commanders, the Chief of Fire Prevention, and the Chief of Safety.
+The current NYC Fire Commissioner is Lillian Bonsignore, who succeeded Mark Guerra in January 2026.
+Responsible to the Fire Commissioner is the Chief of Staff, Executive Officer, Chief of Department, First Deputy Commissioner and the Chief Fire Marshal.
+Responsible to the First Deputy Fire Commissioner, includes several civilian deputy and assistant commissioners who are responsible for the many administrative bureaus within the department.
+Under the Chief of Department is the Chief of Fire Operations, Chief of EMS Operations, Chief of Training, Chief of Fire Prevention, Chief of Safety & Inspectional Services and the Chief of Counterterrorism.

 Operationally and geographically, the department is organized into five borough commands for each of the five Boroughs of New York City.
 Each borough command has a borough commander.
-For Manhattan, this commander is an Assistant Chief, whereas each of the other four borough commanders are deputy assistant chiefs.
-Within those five borough commands exists nine firefighting divisions, each of which are headed by a deputy chief, who also has several deputy chiefs to help run the division when the deputy chief is not on duty.
+In Manhattan, the borough commander is an Assistant Chief and is supported by a Deputy Borough Commander holding the rank of Deputy Assistant Chief, whereas each of the other four borough commanders are Deputy Assistant Chiefs.
+Within those five borough commands exists nine firefighting divisions, each of which are headed by a division commander, who has several Deputy Chiefs to help run the division when the division commander is not on duty.
 Within each division are four to seven battalions, each led by a battalion chief.
 The lead battalion chief for the battalion is the battalion commander and the others are battalion chiefs.
 Each battalion consists of three to eight firehouses and consists of approximately 180–200 firefighters and officers.
 Each firehouse consists of one to three fire companies.
 Each fire company is led by a captain, who commands three lieutenants and twelve to twenty firefighters.
 Tours can be either night tours (6 p.m. – 9 a.m.) or day tours (9 a.m. – 6 p.m.).
 Under a swapping system called "mutuals", most firefighters combine tours and work a 24-hour shift, followed by three days off.
 In one tour or shift, each company is commanded by an officer (lieutenant or captain) and is made up of four to five firefighters for engine companies, five firefighters for ladder companies, rescue companies, or squad companies, and six firefighters for the hazardous materials company.